 Overall, I am very pleased with all that I experimented with in this sketchbook!
 The challenge created a goal for me to incrementally work towards, without worrying too much about the process.
 The little sketchbook encapsulates snippets of my activities and snapshots of conversations in the past month in a playful and visually engaging format for me to look back on in the future.

 Due to current COVID restrictions, a window display of participating sketchbooks is replacing an in-person exhibit.
-They may also do several sketchbook flips on social media!
-Stay tuned to see which spread I decided to display.
+They also did several sketchbook flips on social media!
+Here’s what they said about mine:

 Articulations is a local art supply store situated in the west end of Toronto, who believes in the power of creativity and the joy of making art.
 You can view others’ works on Instagram with the hashtag #FillerUpSketchbookChallenge, and stay updated with the summer exhibition @articulations_to.
 Sketchbook lovingly handmade by Debbie, purchase yours here!